RowanJohns/uxn-web/README.md

 I have editied some of the Network device code so that client side code works correctly.

 Goals:
-- Implement a finger client [x]
+- [x] Implement a finger client
-- Implement a simple finger server [x]
+- [x] Implement a simple finger server
-- Implement a gopher client [ ]
+- [ ] Implement a gopher client
+- [ ] Implement TLS device
+- [ ] Make TLS client/server for gopher
+- [ ] Graphical version of gopher client